Why Laughter Is Good for The Soul

 Laughter Can Boost Your Spirit

 As you have likely put together by now, it is challenging to discuss solely how laughter helps the body without mentioning how laughter boosts your mood and vice versa.

-One fundamental way of understanding how laughter is good for the soul and the mood is through understanding the impact that stress has on your health.
-Or, how you handle stress, that is.
+One fundamental way of understanding how laughter is good for the soul and the mood is by understanding stress’s impact on your health.
+Or how you handle stress, that is.